steqeq/0000/docs/conceptual/iommu.rst

 Overview
 ================================================================

-The IOMMU (IO Memory Management Unit) is device which provides memory remapping services to IO devices on a platform.
+The IOMMU (IO Memory Management Unit) is a device which provides memory remapping services to IO devices on a platform.
 Similar to the MMU on a CPU, the IOMMU is able to provide a private virtual address space for each device or group of devices on a platform.
 While the IOMMU is most commonly used for virtualization provide a private IO space for devices used in a guest